Camera Streaming#

 Loopback#

-./camera_viz.sh loopback configs/v4l2.yaml runs the sender and viewer together on 127.0.0.1 — the quickest way to smoke-test the RTP path on one machine.
+Loopback is a testing / debugging aid, not a deployment mode: ./camera_viz.sh loopback configs/v4l2.yaml runs the sender and viewer together on 127.0.0.1 — the quickest way to smoke-test the RTP path on one machine.
+It also works camera-free with a mono type: video entry (set width / height / fps).

 Configuration#

 A single YAML drives both capture and visualization.
-Each cameras: entry becomes its own plane (and, in split mode, its own RTP port).
+Each entry in the cameras list becomes its own plane (and, in split mode, its own RTP port).
 Abbreviated:

 source: local | rtp